Explore chapters

 You can scroll right on the table above →

 Importantly, these projections assume a successful outcome for your company and don’t account for relevant factors such as dilution, timing, and liquidation preferences.
 Early exercising performs worse than doing nothing in the event your startup fails.
 Exercising your stock options is making an investment in your company.
-You are betting on its future performance and if it fails, you will lose your principal investment.
-Consult your financial and tax advisers to make the right decision.
+You are betting on its future performance, and if it fails, you will lose your principal investment.

 Liquidity